• 10th season at Virginia

 Wilson was the 2010 and 2020 United States Track and Field and Cross Country Coaches Association (USTFCCCA) Southeast Region Assistant Coach of the Year and has been part of two Mid-Atlantic Region Coaching Staff’s of the Year and seven conference coaching staff’s of the year.

-This past indoor season (2021), Wilson saw the Cavaliers continue to excel in the jumps at the ACC Championships.
-Owens claimed UVA’s fourth conference triple jump title in five years and go on to earn first-team All-America status at the NCAA Indoor Championships.
+During the 2021 indoor season, Wilson saw the Cavaliers continue to excel in the jumps at the ACC Championships.
+Owayne Owens claimed UVA’s fourth conference triple jump title in five years and went on to earn first-team All-America status at the NCAA Indoor Championships.
 Jada Seaman repeated as the ACC long jump champ and placed 12th at the NCAA meet.

 Wilson coached Jordan Scott to a national triple jump title at the 2019 NCAA Indoor Championships, capturing the first national title by a male ACC competitor in the event.
 Scott’s performance earned him the title of USTFCCCA Southeast Regional Athlete of the Year and ACC Performer of the Year.
 Bridget Guy made history becoming the first indoor female pole vaulter in school history, with a fifth-place finish at the national championships.